This design was inspired by an antique waistcoat reputed to have belonged to Rudolf Nureyev the soviet ballerino.

 The cantle is made from hand embroidered silver thread onto velvet.
 Each shape on the cantle is padded behind and then embroidered, giving it a raised three dimensional look.

-The long black hair is horse.
+The tassels are hand made silver passementerie and the body of the sporran is black horse hair.
 This style of sporran is was very popular in the Victorian era and perhaps even earlier.
 It’s a very labour intensive way of making a sporran.
 Bunches of horse hair are hand knotted onto thread and then sewn to a base of goat hide.
 It’s often called pleating as layer upon layer of horse hair is lain on top of one another.

 bottom of page